FAXMACHIN-E/Cam-Example/README.md

 ​
 Lee, D. (2020, October 15).
 Using computer vision in helping the deaf and hard of hearing communities with yolov5.
 Medium.
 Retrieved July 4, 2022, from https://daviddaeshinlee.medium.com/using-computer-vision-in-helping-the-deaf-and-hard-of-hearing-communities-with-yolov5-7d764c2eb614

+​
+We also referenced code from elsewhere.
+The only place we copy/paste the code is from lab4 and lab6 in S14A 2022.
+The other places the code are already highly customized